The Ultimate Guide to User Interface (UI) Testing

 Even with the best planning, UI testing presents some common hurdles.
 Let's break down a few and look at how to address them.

-Handle Dynamic UI Elements
+Working with Dynamic and Changing UI Elements

 Many modern web apps use dynamic UI elements that change based on user interactions or real-time data.
 These elements can be tricky to test because their properties aren't always consistent.
 Think about personalized recommendations, live chat windows, or elements loaded with AJAX.
 If your scripts rely on static identifiers, they'll likely fail when these elements change.
 The solution?
 Use robust selectors that target more stable attributes or implement explicit waits to ensure elements are fully loaded before interacting with them.
 Consider using relative locators or techniques like XPath to pinpoint elements based on their relationship to other, more stable elements on the page.
 This approach makes your tests more resilient to UI changes.